 top of page

-The Missing Necklace – Learn the Past Continuous Passive With Fun Mystery Story
+Learn the Past Continuous Passive With A Fun Mystery Story - The Missing Necklace

 Are you learning English grammar and want to practise with something more exciting than drills?

-✨Today’s lesson is a short mystery story where you can spot examples of the Past Continuous Passive.
+✨ Today’s lesson is a short mystery story where you can spot examples of the Past Continuous Passive being used in everyday English.

 Magnifying glass and necklace on wooden surface, colorful bokeh background.
 Text: "The Missing Necklace," "PAST CONTINUOUS PASSIVE," "fun grammar story."